Exhibitions & displays

 The original museum was demolished in 1965 and the current Arup building erected on the site.
 Between 1968 and 1970 the Museum was moved into the current purpose-designed accommodation.
 The large modern display galleries with 300 metres of steel and glass display frontage were reopened in 1973.
 The new displays were a leading example of best practice ion Zoology museums of the time.
 The permanent display aimed to show at least one specimen of every group of animal, both fossil and living, that the Museum holds.
 In this way, a large and comprehensive part of the Museum’s collection were represented by the displays.

 Today the Arup building is badly in need of renovation.
 Inside, the museum displays are looking tired and in need of refreshing.
-After a complete renovation, we plan to re-open in 2016 in the same space as before but with new, updated displays.
+After a complete renovation, we plan to re-open in early 2017 in the same space as before but with new, updated displays.

 This artist’s impression (above) shows the new entrance to the museum, proposed home for the Finback Whale.